Greyhawk Wars (game): Components

-Game play
+Gameplay

 The players command opposing armies struggling to kill enemies and control territory.
 The game begins with players selecting a scenario and receiving cards representing their countries, with each country card listing the available troops.
 Players deploy the counters for their armies on the map, a detailed rendering of Oerth, divided into dozens of discrete regions.
 Each region can hold a stack of up to five friendly troop counters.
 Players also receive a fixed number of hero counters, which function as super soldiers capable of a variety of special actions.
 Heroes may be deployed in any country controlled by a friendly player, one hero per region.

 A die-roll determines which player goes first.
 After making sure his heroes are properly positioned, the active player begins his turn by drawing an Event Card and following the instructions.
 Some events are played immediately, while others are held and played at the owner's discretion.
 The active player then completes an action for each of his troop stacks and heroes.
 Troops may move (up to three regions for infantry and four for cavalry, with forests and other rough terrain impeding normal movement rates), fortify (by constructing a castle to increase the defensive capacity of the region), or disband (the player removes a stack from the map, making the troops available for deployment elsewhere).

 Heroes may accompany troop stacks or split off on their own, moving up to six regions per turn.
 If a hero moves to an uncommitted country, he may engage in diplomacy by rolling a die and comparing the result to his home country's diplomacy rating.
 On a sufficiently high roll, the uncommitted country becomes an ally.
 Heroes can also recruit mercenaries by moving to a special mercenary recruitment area, then drawing a Mercenary Card.
 If the Mercenary Card's alignment is compatible with the hero, the player acquires the card and may use it to improve his chances in combat.
 Finally, heroes may search for treasure in regions designated as magic areas.
 Before he acquires a treasure, the hero must draw a Treasure Card and battle the indicated guardian monster.
 A single die-roll resolves the battle.
 A high roll means the hero triumphs, and the player adds one or more Treasure Cards to his hand.